“A hurt is at the centre of all addictive behaviours.” Gabor Maté

 10. Treat your child with respect.

 The best way to get respectful treatment from your child is to treat him respectfully.
-You should give your child the same courtesies you would give to anyone else.
+It would help if you gave your child the same courtesies you would give to anyone else.
 Speak to him politely.
 Respect his opinion.
-Pay attention when he is speaking to you.
+Please pay attention when he is speaking to you.
 Treat him kindly.
 Try to please him when you can.
 Children treat others the way their parents treat them.
 Your relationship with your child is the foundation for her relationships with others.
-If you have a good relationship, and you’re really in tune with your child, that’s what really matters.
+If you have a good relationship and are really in tune with your child, that’s what really matters.
 Then none of this will be an issue

 Want to quit?